Ways to Study

 NURS 979 Qualitative Analysis

-Prerequisite: NURS 977 or equivalent doctoral level qualitative methods course.
+Prerequisite: Foundational doctoral level qualitative methods course.
 Emphasizes the work of analysis and interpretation.
 Students apply relevant qualitative techniques to their own data.
 Offered as needed; 3 credits.

 Course Sequencing